 Several UK councils including Wiltshire, Poole and Dorset are already saving money using PA’s benchmarking tool.

-Contact us now to find out how your council could save money on residential care-home costs.
+To find out how your council could save money on residential care-home costs, contact us now.